 Biomimicry: Sharks

 Learning from nature, Biomimicry is a new science that studies how different aspects of nature can be applied to design and better our world.
-Animals, plants, and microbe have survived through ages on earth and have great lessons of survival strategies for the human race.
+Animals, plants, and microbes have survived through ages on earth and have great lessons of survival strategies for the human race.

 One of the case studies was a research on shark skin and its possible applications on human products.
 For decades the shark has marveled us with its high movement efficiency in water.
 Its skin structure turns out to be a crucial part of this ability.
 The shark skin is constructed with dermal denticles, or small scales with longitudinal grooves.
 These small teeth help minimize water turbulence that is created when fast-water moving over smooth surfaces.
 Furthermore, the grooves on the scales act as a guiding channel for reinforcing the flow direction of water.